quii/learn-go-with-tests/context.md

 }
 ```

 This makes this test pass but it doesn't feel good does it!
-We surely shouldn't be cancelling `Store` before we fetch on _every request_.
+We surely shouldn't be canceling `Store` before we fetch on _every request_.

 By being disciplined it highlighted a flaw in our tests, this is a good thing!

-We'll need to update our happy path test to assert that it does not get cancelled.
+We'll need to update our happy path test to assert that it does not get canceled.

 ```go
 t.Run("returns data from store", func(t *testing.T) {